SmskMert/FreeCodeCampResponsiveDesign/README.md

 The repository Showcases my skills in HTML and CSS through a series of projects emphasizing responsive web design.

+## Product Landing Page

+- ArcticBrew Tea Co.
+Landing Page is a static webpage designed to showcase the company's iced tea products.
+The project focuses on implementing responsive design principles, ensuring a seamless viewing experience across various devices and screen sizes via HTML5 and CSS3.
+    ### Features
+        - Integration of Font Awesome for iconography.
+        - Embedded YouTube video showcasing the product.
+        - Use of Flexbox for efficient page structuring.
+        - Responsive layout for desktop and mobile devices.

 ## Survey Form

 - It focuses on creating a responsive survey form that adapts to various screen sizes.
 The form collects user input for a survey and demonstrates proficiency in HTML and CSS.
 Additionally, HTML form validation is implemented to enhance user input accuracy.